Credit hours: 3

 Method of Presentation: Readings, lecture, discussion.

-Method of Evaluation: Three exams, several small homework assignments, one case study.
+Method of Evaluation: Three exams, and three small homework assignments.